Geoffrey Pleyers: A global sociologist

 Along his career, Geoffrey Pleyers has held visiting appointments at the London School Economics, New York University, Graduate Centre City University of New York, Universidad Nacional Autónoma de México, Universidad de Chile, Universidad Alberto Hurtado, Academia de Humanismo Cristiano, FLACSO Ecuador.

-Since 2015, Geoffrey Pleyers and Breno Bringel are the editors of the web journal "Open Movements: for a global and public sociology of social movements".
+From 2015 to 2021, Geoffrey Pleyers and Breno Bringel edited the article series "Open Movements: for a global and public sociology of social movements".
 This joint project by the Research Committee 47 from the ISA and the website Open Democracy aims at providing critical and empirically based outlooks on social movements and new expressions of social and cultural transformations, the ones which make the media headlines and those which discreetly transform daily life and politics alike, at the local and global scales.

 Research interests

 His research interests include social movements, youth, food movements, and social movements in Mexico.

 The underlying argument of his main book Alter-Globalization.
 Becoming Actors in the Global Age (Cambridge, Polity, 2010) is that current social movements develop two parallel cultures of activism in their quest for social change.
 One focuses on a bottom-up approach, implementing changes at the local scale and giving a prominent place to experience, subjectivity, experimentation and the local scale.
 The second one, the "way of reason" is based on a citizen expertise and institutional regulation.